Malik McDowell

-Malik Devon McDowell (born June 20, 1996) is an American football defensive tackle who is a free agent.
-After playing college football for Michigan State, he was drafted by the Seattle Seahawks in the second round of the 2017 NFL Draft.
+Malik Devon McDowell (born June 20, 1996) is an American professional football defensive tackle.
+After playing college football for Michigan State, he was selected by the Seattle Seahawks in the second round of the 2017 NFL draft.
 He sustained injuries from an all-terrain vehicle (ATV) accident shortly after being drafted and never played in a game for the Seahawks.
 His career was further complicated by a legal issue which ultimately resulted in him being sentenced to prison for 11 months in November 2019.
-In 2021, McDowell returned to the NFL and has since played for the Browns.
+In 2021, McDowell returned to the NFL and played for the Cleveland Browns that year.

-Early years
+Early life

 McDowell attended Loyola High School in Detroit, Michigan, and then Southfield High School in Southfield, Michigan.
 As a high school football player, he was rated by Rivals.com as a five-star recruit, and was ranked as the second best defensive end in his class and the 26th best player overall.
 He committed to play football at Michigan State University.

 College career

 McDowell played college football at Michigan State under head coach Mark Dantonio.
 In the 2014 season, McDowell played in all 13 games as a true freshman and had 15 tackles and 1.5 sacks.
 As a sophomore in 2015, he was named an All-American by Fox Sports.
-On November 29, 2016, McDowell was named Second-team All-Big Ten.
-On December 5, 2016, McDowell announced that he had signed with an agent and would enter the 2017 NFL Draft.
+On November 29, 2016, McDowell was named Second-team All-Big Ten Conference.
+On December 5, 2016, McDowell announced that he had signed with an agent and would enter the 2017 NFL draft.